leizi2015/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
-- Only repository metadata and markdown files are indexed.
+- Only repository metadata, markdown, and text files are indexed.
 Other GitHub entities such as issues, pull requests, and comments aren't indexed.
-- Only markdown files up to 1 MB in size are supported.
+- Only markdown and text files up to 4 MB in size are supported.
 Larger files aren't indexed.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.